 Dea Hovhannisyan (b.
 Deanna Oganesian) is a Bay Area-based visual artist and photographer whose work explores memory, land, and being through analog film and multimedia collage.

 Her photographs reflect a relationship to earth, ancestral legacy, and connection, each frame a study in the poetry of presence.
-Living in Armenia and working with displaced communities shaped a practice rooted in intimacy, resilience, and lineage.
-More recently, she has turned to collage, composing layered portals of threshold and place from textures and found materials.
+Living in Armenia and working with displaced communities shaped a practice grounded in attunement, lived experience, and lineage.
+This foundation shaped her contributions to the feature film The Dragon Under Our Feet, where she worked as both a BTS photographer and B-camera operator, creating still and moving images rooted in cultural memory and craft.

 As a member of the East Bay Photo Collective, Dea explores analog film as both process and practice, developing and printing 35mm film in the darkroom.
 She is also a co-founder of Mother Armenia, a SWANA/MENA cultural platform that produces community events, radio shows, exhibitions, and fundraisers, with $17,500 donated in humanitarian aid since its founding.